SCIInstitute/ShapeWorks/docs/use-cases/femur.md

 Zooming in some femur samples.
 ![Zoom Femur Samples](../img/use-cases/femur_samples_zoom.png)

-Here is a video showing the shape modes of variation (computed using principal component analysis - PCA) of the left atrium dataset using single-scale optimization.
+Here is a video showing the shape modes of variation (computed using principal component analysis - PCA) of the femur dataset using single-scale optimization.

 [![Femur PCA](../img/use-cases/femur_PCA_thumbnail.png)](https://youtu.be/N4hmXSJsqRg)